Pushing-Induced Arrest Across Lattices and Dimensions

 In Fig. \ref{fig: 2D fractal prediction}, we compare $\mathrm{MSD}_\infty$ values coming from Monte-Carlo simulations (symbols) to predictions coming from Eq. (\ref{eq: snowplow prediction}) (dashed lines).
 To obtain the latter, we first estimated $C$ and $\gamma$ via Eq. (\ref{eq: snowplow definitions}) (see appendix \ref{appendix: snowplow 2D} for simulation details and results).
 We performed simulations for the three lattices, with obstacle densities both above and below their respective percolation thresholds.
-We omit the highest densities, where the tracer is effectively caged from the outset and $\mathrm{MSD}$ largely reflects trivial local exploration.

 Below the percolation threshold, the $\mathrm{MSD}$ of the AIL diverges as the number of steps grows.
 Conversely, for the \textit{Sokoban} we find a finite $\mathrm{MSD}_\infty$.
 Furthermore, we see that the predictions of Eq. (\ref{eq: snowplow prediction}) are in excellent agreement with simulations.
 At very low obstacle densities computing limitations prevent simulations.
 There, Eq. (\ref{eq: snowplow prediction}) predicts that for $\gamma>0$ and $\rho>0$ a finite $\mathrm{MSD}_\infty$ is obtained.
 This suggests that pushing eliminates percolation completely at any obstacle density, by means of the ``snowplow effect".